-Child-Friendly Exhibits
+Child-Friendly Activities and Exhibits

 Set Sail

 What was it like to sail on a square-rigger?
 Find out in the Set Sail Demonstration.
 Kids can steer a real ship’s wheel.
 Walk around the capstan and listen to its rhythmic clanking as they pretend to raise the anchor.
 Or climb out on the footropes on a large model of a ship’s mast to furl the sail.
-Staff-led demonstrations occur daily at Noon and 2pm.

 Savage Education Center